ryanquinnnelson/CMU-02718-HW5/README.md

 ```

-Note: Implementation attempts to increase coverage for each allele in C once, even if that allele remains the least-covered in C. Implementation should be revised to match pseudocode.
+Note: Implementation attempts to increase coverage for each allele in C once, even if that allele remains the least-covered in C and peptides remain in P which could cover that allele.
+Implementation should be revised to match pseudocode.